 "Finance will become more accessible and frictionless."
-Nick Middleton Executive Director, UBS Wealth Management, Head of UBS SmartWealth UK "Insurance will be more predictive in 2030."
-Blair Turnbull Managing Director, Digital & Retail UK and International, Aviva
+Nick Middleton Executive Director, Head of UBS SmartWealth UK "Insurance will be more predictive

 "Our platform is going to allow us to do more intelligent risk management."
 Ning Tang Founder and CEO, CreditEase